jlee2843/portfolio/README.md

 # Portfolio: Jenny Lee

 In this repository, you can find my **personal projects**.
-As of now, personal project savailable for viewings are:
+As of now, personal projects available for viewings are:
 - Air Quality in Canada Visualization
 - Predicting European Game Sales
 - SCOPE Algorithm